mrclarenceb/normalizing-time-frames-in-postgresql/README.md

 4. Run the function: `select udf_normalize_timeframes();`;
  * Verify table is now normalized : `select * from tb_normalized_timeframe;`

 **Note**: This is basic code for time frame normalization, and just one of many transformation steps in an ETL data pipeline.
-It can be amended to make it more robust depending on the transformation steps on the table taken prior to executing the function.
+It can be amended for more robustness depending on the transformation steps on the table taken prior to executing the function.